arrow-kt/arrow-website/content/docs/learn/coroutines/parallel.md

 We often have independent computations that we want to perform in parallel.
 For example, if we need to fetch a value from the database and download a file from another service, there's no reason why we shouldn't do them concurrently.
-We can use `parZip` to combine the execution of both computations.
+We can use `parZip` (PARallel ZIP) to combine the execution of both computations.

 <!--- INCLUDE
 import arrow.fx.coroutines.parZip